-- The clients email servers have detected the email has originated at a server other than one of their known internal servers and is blocking SF emails.
+- The client's email servers detected email originated at a server other than one of their known internal servers and is blocking SF emails.

-- Client has a limitation as to how many emails can be sent within a time period.
-Also known as Bombing, E-mail bomb, Mass Mail.
+- Client has a limitation as to how many emails that can be sent within a time period, also known as Bombing, E-mail bomb, and Mass Mail.

 WHITELIST SUCCESSFACTORS MAIL SERVERS